 My Story of Going Vegan Overnight

 I still remember the moment I decided to go vegan.
-I made the decision in a single instant—and, not counting accidental slips, I’ve been vegan for almost 13 years since that moment.
+I made the decision in a single instant—and, not counting accidental slips, I’ve been vegan for 14 years since that moment.

 I had been considering going vegan for a while.
 I had seen a few videos about the way animals were treated on factory farms.
 I had flirted with vegetarianism.

 But one morning, after seeing another video about factory farms the previous night, I decided I just didn’t want to eat the eggs I had planned on the menu.
 I decided enough was enough.

 That first day, I just ate the vegan foods I already had in the house: A banana, some carrots, some saltine crackers and peanut butter.
 Not a great diet!

 But I made a decision, and I used the emotional momentum to just GO with it.